I want to talk to you about a topic that’s near and dear to my heart—

-It’s the fastest way to profits when you know what you’re doing.
+It’s hands-down the fastest way to sustainable profitability, when you know what you’re doing.

-Sure Facebook, Twitter and all that sounds great and sexy, but try opening an account at any social media network without a valid email account.
+But try opening an account on any social media network without a valid email account.

-If you’re serious about building your network marketing business online, you absolutely must incorporate Email Marketing into your sales process.
+So if you’re serious about building your network marketing business online, you absolutely must incorporate email marketing into your sales process.

-And in my humble opinion, it is the glue that holds everything together.
+In my humble opinion, it's the “glue” that holds everything together.

-Today we’re going to talk about what to do with this list once you start building it.
+Today we’re going to talk about what to do with you list once you start building it.

 Some of the questions that we’re going to tackle right now are these:

-Do you provide lots of content or sell in your emails?
+- Do you provide lots of content or hard sell in your emails?

-Do You Provide Lots Content or Sell in Your Emails?
+Do You Provide Lots Valuable Content or “Hard Sell” in Your Emails?

 Here’s my take on this…

-Entertain them.
-That’s one of the big secrets to success with email marketing.
-Make your advertising interesting.
+That’s one of the big secrets to success with email marketing: make your advertising interesting.